Terms of Service

 The word “we” means, as the context permits:

-- Esquire Tax FZE, a corporation organized under the laws of the Ras Al Khaimah Economic Zone (“RAKEZ”), UAE, and licensed by RAKEZ to provide Tax Consultancy and Management Consultancy services, of Al Hamra Industrial Zone-FZ, Building No. A1, Unit A1- 1504B, P.O.
+Esquire Tax FZE, a corporation organized under the laws of Ras Al Khaimah Economic Zone (“RAKEZ”), UAE, and licensed by RAKEZ to provide Tax Consultancy and Management Consultancy services, and a United States Internal Revenue Service (“IRS”) Authorized e-file Provider authorized as an Electronic Return Originator (“ERO”), of Al Hamra Industrial Zone-FZ, Building No. A1, Unit A1- 1504B, RAKEZ, P.O.
 Box 40092, Ras Al Khaimah, UAE (“Esquire Tax”);

 and the words “us” and “our” bear a corresponding meaning.